AVAHC4/ENGGBOT/AI_UI/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+The ENGGBOT Express API already occupies port 3000 during development, so the AI_UI runs on port 3001 by default to keep Google auth working across both servers.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.